shopgoodwillsniper/shopgoodwill-sniper/README.md

 ## Conclusion

 Ready to transform your ShopGoodwill experience?
-Download our **ShopGoodwill Auction Sniper** today and start winning more auctions while spending less time monitoring endings.
+Download our **ShopGoodwill Sniper** today and start winning more auctions while spending less time monitoring endings.
 With automated precision timing, multi-auction management, and enterprise-grade security, you'll wonder how you ever bid manually.

 ---